guychauliac/javaa.org/_posts/2023-05-02-blog-with-jekyll.markdown

 Create a dockerfile:

 {% highlight docker %}
 FROM ruby:2.7-alpine
 RUN apk update
 RUN apk add --no-cache build-base gcc cmake git
 RUN gem update --system && gem update bundler && gem install bundler jekyll:3.9.3
 {% endhighlight %}

 Now build the docker image:

 	docker build -t jekyll .

-During my tests I did not succeed mouting a windows folder to the a path in the container so decided to work with a docker volume.
+During my tests I did not succeed mounting a windows folder to a path in the container so I decided to work with a docker volume instead.
 Create the volume:

 	docker create volume jekyllvolume

-And launch a shell in the docker image with
+Launch a shell in the docker container:

 	docker run -it --name jekyllvolume -p 8080:4000 -v jekyllvolume:/usr/src jekyll sh

 	-p 8080:4000 will map port 4000 inside of the container to port 8080 on the host -v jekyllvolume:/usr/src will mount the volume 'jekyllvolume' to the path /usr/src in the docker container

+## Launch Jekyll in the container

-Test if Jekyll 3.9.3 is correctly available
+Within the shell of the container test if Jekyll 3.9.3 is correctly available

 	Jekyll --version